Sunday Night Football: Expert picks, analysis on Falcons vs. 49ers

 Sunday Night Football prediction, odds, line, spread: Falcons vs. 49ers picks from NFL expert on 18-4 roll

-SportsLine expert Micah Roberts has revealed his Sunday Night Football picks for Atlanta vs. San Francisco in the 2025 NFL Week 7 matchup
+SportsLine expert Micah Roberts has revealed his Sunday Night Football picks for Atlanta vs. San Francisco in NFL Week 7

 The Atlanta Falcons look to win their third game in a row when they take on the injury-hampered San Francisco 49ers on Sunday Night Football.
 San Francisco lost linebacker Fred Warner (ankle), who had to undergo season-ending surgery, and has had a growing list of injured players that have been going in and out of its starting lineup.
-The Falcons (3-2), who are second in the NFC South, are 1-1 on the road this season.
-The 49ers (4-2), who are tied for first with Seattle and the Los Angeles Rams in the NFC West, are 1-1 on their home field.
-San Francisco quarterback Brock Purdy (toe) remains out.
+The Falcons (3-2), who are second in the NFC South, are 1-1 on the road.
+The 49ers (4-2), who are tied with Seattle in the NFC West, are 1-1 on their home field.
+Both teams have three ATS victories.
+San Francisco quarterback Brock Purdy (toe) remains out but George Kittle (hamstring) is set to return after being injured in Week 1.
+Both teams have three ATS victories this season.

 Kickoff from Levi's Stadium in Santa Clara, Calif., is set for 8:20 p.m.
 ET.
 The 49ers lead the all-time series 48-33-1, but the Falcons have won three of the last four meetings.
-San Francisco is a 1.5-point favorite in the latest Falcons vs. 49ers odds, while the over/under for total points scored is 47.
+San Francisco is a 1-point favorite in the latest Falcons vs. 49ers odds, while the over/under for total points scored is 46.5.
+San Fran is at -113 on the money line (risk $113 to win $100), while Atlanta is a -106 underdog (risk $106 to win $100).
 Before you make any 49ers vs. Falcons bets or predictions, make sure you check out what SportsLine NFL expert Micah Roberts has to say, given his mastery of picks in games involving the 49ers.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets instantly if your bet wins + 3 months of NBA League Pass: